 About the Artist

-Diane Tells His Name is a (CIB) registered member of the Oglala Lakota Sioux Nation of Pine Ridge, South Dakota.
+Diane Tells His Name is a (CIB) registered member of the Oglala Lakota tribe of Pine Ridge, South Dakota.

 Between December 2004 and February 2005, Diane exhibited her first dolls at the "Spirit of the People, Native American Artist Exhibit" in San Diego, California.

 "Medallion Woman" was the doll shown there and she was seen by one of the curators of the Western Heritage Museum in Los Angeles (formerly the Gene Autry Museum).
 The curator asked if the doll could be accessioned into their collection.
 Having an art piece accessioned into a museum is an honor.
 It means that it is assigned a museum catalog number and formal information about it and the artist is noted and recorded for historical purposes.
 The object becomes the properly of the museum.
 The Western Heritage Museum also accessioned White Feather Fan Dreamer.